310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Shinobu %}
-Hehe, I’m the same as him, so I feel a connection.
+Heheh, I’m the same as him, so I feel a connection.

 Anyway, umm— to put it simply, Motor Show is a car exhibition.